How to Enjoy the Best Views in Switzerland (With or Without Hiking)

 By hiking down, you´ll have the chance to see Seealpsee from close up (or you hike up, but you will not see it without any hiking) – a beautiful colored lake.
 We hiked down on a very, very foggy day, so it took us probably longer (about one and a half hours in total).

-Oh, do not be disturbed by the cows along the way, even though they might not care and move, you can just walk around them.
+Oh, do not be disturbed by the cows along the way.
+Even though they might not care and move, you can walk around them.

 General Information about Ebenalp Mountain

-How to Get to Ebenalp Mountain: The journey starts at Wasserauen station in Appenzellerland (you can also get there by car), and from there just hop onto the cable car which runs regularly.
+- How to Get to Ebenalp Mountain: The journey starts at Wasserauen station in Appenzellerland (you can also get there by car), and from there, hop onto the cable car, which runs regularly.

 Wondering about the best places to stay in Switzerland?
 Then click here to find out.

 Of course, the Italian-speaking part of Switzerland is not short of amazing mountains either.
 Driving in this part of Switzerland was the most challenging to me (due to the mountains and narrow streets and fast drivers in the mountains), and therefore I enjoyed the cable car ride even more.

-Though Lake Maggiore is not my favorite lake (Switzerland has spoilt me with lakes in so many different shades that a blue lake is just not that outstanding to me anymore) but the view from Cardada on Lake Maggiore is just breathtaking, and so this view from Cardada has also made it in my top twelve of the best mountain views and visiting is one of the best things to do in Locarno.
+Though Lake Maggiore is not my favorite lake (Switzerland has spoilt me with lakes in so many different shades that a blue lake is just not that outstanding to me anymore), the view from Cardada on Lake Maggiore is just breathtaking.
+So this view from Cardada has also made it in my top twelve of the best mountain views, and visiting is one of the best things to do in Locarno.

-This place has beautiful wildlife, which includes birds and the panoramic view of the surroundings is just amazing!
+This place has beautiful wildlife, including birds, and the panoramic view of the surroundings is amazing!